dalab/web2text/README.md

 ## Installation

 1. Install [Scala and SBT](http://www.scala-sbt.org/download.html).
 The code was tested with SBT 0.31.
+You can also use Docker image `hseeberger/scala-sbt:8u222_1.3.3_2.13.1`.

 2. Install Python 3 with Tensorflow and NumPy.